teaghan/AI-Enhanced-Education/md_files/Activity_Playlab.md

    > *Examples:*
    > - A writing coach for students to improve their essay drafts
-   > - A lesson plan generator that aligns with state standards
+   > - A lesson plan generator that aligns with your teaching philosophy
-   > - A differentiation helper that adapts worksheets for various learning levels
+   > - A differentiation helper that adapts problems for various learning levels
    > - A project feedback assistant that provides constructive comments

 #### 2. **Join Playlab**
-   - Join the SD64 workspace using the [invitation link](https://www.playlab.ai/invitation/SD64-BCFJMG)
+   - Join the SD64 workspace using the [**invitation link**](https://www.playlab.ai/invitation/SD64-BCFJMG)
    - Create your account or sign in
    - You'll be added to our shared workspace where you can create and test apps